Winter Night Street Photography: Traverse City, MI

-The temperature is just under 20 degrees Fahrenheit and the wind isn’t even stopping for a “hello” as it’s rudely attacks and moves on at 25-30 m.p.h.
-As if that’s not enough to sway even the most shutter-happy photographer, it’s winter in northern Michigan and you’re only time to photograph is around 5:00 p.m.; closing time for most businesses, especially when downtown Traverse City is best chance for including people in your photo since it’s the largest city nearby.
+The temperature is just under 20 degrees Fahrenheit and the wind isn’t even stopping for a “hello” as it rudely attacks and moves on at 25-30 m.p.h.
+As if that’s not enough to sway even the most shutter-happy photographer, it’s winter in northern Michigan and when your day job is finished, the only time to photograph is around 5:00 p.m.; closing time for most businesses, especially when downtown Traverse City is best chance for including people in your photo since it’s the largest city nearby.

 The number one most important factor of winter photography of any kind is to dress warmly enough.
 Lots of layers, hat, gloves, etc. It might sound like common sense but think to yourself that it’ll be better to be too warm than too cold.
 Some of my favorite winter photography essentials are flip-top mittens.
 They allow for a shutter finger out and the rest of the fingers are kept warm.
 Now, on to the photography.

 When the sun begins to set, you’ll notice an array of lighting conditions.
 Pay attention to this because the conditions in that array can be everything from ‘ok’ to ‘magnificent’ and everything in between.
 What’s referred to as the ‘blue hour’ will begin once the sun sets and this can be an incredible lighting scenario.

 My goal when I went to downtown Traverse City was to capture some of this blue hour and to also include people.
 It was windy and cold but what was nice about that was that the people I photographed seemed to concerned about the weather and getting to their cars or next destinations in order to pay any attention to me.